 Should I Take a Deferred Prosecution Agreement?

 When you have been charged with a criminal offense in Wisconsin, you may be offered an opportunity to enter into a Deferred Prosecution Agreement.
-It can be difficult to determine if that is a good idea in your particular case.
-There are a lot of things to consider.
+It can be difficult to determine if this is a good idea or not, which is where a good attorney can help.

 Deferred Prosecution Agreement in Wisconsin

-When you are offered a deferred prosecution agreement, or DPA, you will often be required to enter a guilty plea to an offense that you are charged with.
+When you are offered a deferred prosecution agreement, or DPA, you will often be required to enter a guilty plea to the offense you are charged with.
 The Court will defer the entry of a judgment of conviction against you, and therefore you will not be convicted.
-However, by entering your plea, you waive some very important rights that it can be very difficult, if not impossible, to get back once you have waived them.
+However, by entering your plea, you waive some very important rights that can be very difficult, if not impossible, to get back.

 Most DPAs will include requirements that you complete AODA (alcohol and other drug abuse) counseling, and provide negative drug screens throughout the length of the agreement.
 You may also be required to complete community service and pay restitution to any victims in your case.
 If you have been offered a DPA, be sure to read the terms very carefully, as it will contain specific time requirements for completion of the conditions of your agreement.

 If you successfully complete the terms of your agreement, you can receive significant benefits from doing so.
 Felony charges can be reduced to misdemeanors or tickets, or your case can be dismissed altogether.
 However, if you do not successfully complete the terms, your DPA can be revoked, and you will be sentenced on whatever charge you pled to when you entered into your agreement.
 This could result in a felony conviction, depending on your charges.